flectra-hq/documentation-user/content/administration/install.rst

 but may be difficult to keep up-to-date.

-Official Community packages with all relevant dependency requirements are available on our nightly_ server.
+Official Community packages with all relevant dependency requirements are available on our download_ server.
 Both Communtiy and Professional packages can be downloaded from our download_ page (you must to be logged in as a paying customer or partner to download the Professional packages).

 Windows
 -------

 #.
-Download the installer from our nightly_ server (Community only) or the Windows installer from
+Download the installer from our download_ server (Community only) or the Windows installer from
    the download_ page (any edition).
 #.
 Execute the downloaded file.